sulaimanmugahed/MinimalApiTemplate/README.md

 1. User Auhentication and Authorization using Microsoft identity and jwt bearer token
 2. Repository Pattern and UnitOfWork
 3. Entity Tracking and SoftDelete technique
-4. logging system with Serilog library
+4. CQRS with MediatR
 5. Swagger Client and Documentation
-6. API Versioning
+6. Endpoints Versioning
-7. CQRS with MediatR
+7. logging system with Serilog library
 8. Custom Endpoints Filter
 9. Fluent Validation